Brentwood Union School District Food Services is proud to be part of the

 California Thursdays Network.

 California Thursdays is a collaboration of school districts, to serve healthy School Meals featuring California-grown foods.
 The California Thursdays Network includes 58 school districts serving 283 million meals a year to 1.75 million students.

 Click to See Featured Produce!

 Welcome to Food & Nutrition Services

 School Meals are FREE for 21-22 School Year to all Students!

 Welcome Letter with further Information in English & Spanish

 Free and Reduce Meal Applications are NOT required for the 2021-2022 School Year.
-However, it is incredibly important that families still submit a household Income Form to ensure ongoing state and federal funding that support the learning of low income students.
+However, it is incredibly important that familiesstill submit a Education Benefits Form to ensure ongoing state and federal funding that support the learning of low income students.

 8th graders cafeteria balance will not transfer to high school.
 If you have not done so yet Please complete our form to request a refund or transfer to a sibling or donate it to our "Hungry Tummies" Account for students in need. click here

 The Food & Nutrition Services department is made up of a team of food and nutrition professionals that are dedicated to students' health, well being and their ability to learn.
 We support learning by promoting healthy habits for lifelong nutrition and fitness practices.